 Practical info: this course will involve group discussions, smaller working parties, solo weekly tasks and 1:1 sessions, and culminate in a sharing of creative work at the end of the month.
 It will provide opportunities for working within a Dark Mountain frame, in-depth conversation with fellow explorers, and a chance to focus on deepening your own practice and core relationship with the planet.

 For further details and booking: https://www.dartington.org/event/when-the-mountain-speaks-with-us/

-NOTE: This course is now FULLY BOOKED though there is a waiting list.
-We will be also teaching a ‘real life’ version of this course at Schumacher College on 16-22nd May 2022.
-Details to follow shortly.
+NOTE: This course is now FULLY BOOKED and underway However we will be also teaching a ‘real life’ version of this course at Schumacher College on 16th-2oth May 2022.
+Registration now open.